amandeep3-it/Space-Convoy/README.md

 ## Description

-The airships of the program are to assign eachother in accessing the fuel ball to keep them selves alive as much as possible.
-The design `2 Circles Model` contains the airships forming 2 circles circulation path next to the fuel ball.
-The desing `Sphere Model` contains the airships forming a sphere ciculation path around the fuel ball.
+The airships of the program are to assign each other in accessing the fuel ball to keep themselves alive as much as possible.
+The design `2 Circles Model` contains the airships forming a 2 circles circulation path next to the fuel ball.
+The design `Sphere Model` contains the airships forming a sphere circulation path around the fuel ball.

 ### Languages and Tools: